micjo/super-hexa-learner/README.md

-# super-hexagon-bot
+# super-hexa-learner
-This bot will play super-hexagon for you.
+This bot will play Super Hexagon for you.

 ### Libraries used:
  * OpenCV